rohitkrai03/rhte-devconsole-lab/setup.md

 ## Lab Environment Overview
-This lab environment is basically an OCP 4.1 cluster that has been upgraded to 4.2 using OTA update mechannism of Openshift.
+This lab environment is an OCP 4.2 Dev Preview cluster.
 We will be working mostly through the UI of Openshift Console using the Developer perspective.

 Next Lab: [2 - Overview of Developer Perspective and first steps](./overview.md)<br>